Fall in love with Heidelberg, a city where history and romance meet at every turn.

 8. Heidelberg University Library

-Heidelberg is renowned not just for its romantic charm but also as a historic academic center.
-Home to Heidelberg University, located along the southern side of Hauptstraße, this prestigious institution holds the title of Germany’s oldest university, established in 1386 by Pope Urban VI.
-As one of the oldest surviving universities in the world, it was the third university founded within the Holy Roman Empire.
+Heidelberg is known not only for its romantic atmosphere but also as one of Europe’s most important academic cities.
+Heidelberg University, located along the southern side of Hauptstraße, is Germany’s oldest university, founded in 1386, and ranks among the oldest universities in the world.

 9. Heidelberg Neckar River Cruise